 Whenever another party is at-fault for an incident that results in a traumatic brain injury, they have the obligation under the law to provide compensation.
-This includes payments for medical bills, emotional traumas, and lost income.
+It includes payments for medical bills, emotional traumas, and lost income.

-An Indianapolis traumatic brain injury lawyer may be able to help with this process.
+An Indianapolis brain injury lawyer may be able to help with this process.
 A dedicated catastrophic injury attorney could fully investigate the incident that led to a traumatic brain injury, gather evidence pointing to another party being at fault, and demand proper payments in and out of court.

 What is a Traumatic Brain Injury?

-What Are The Common Causes of Traumatic Brain Injuries?
+Common Causes of Traumatic Brain Injuries

 - Slips and falls, or other property accidents